HackedRico/packer-window-srv-2022/README.md

 # Windows Server 2022 Packer Template

-This repository contains a Packer template for building a Windows Server 2022 VirtualBox image with minimal network configuration, designed for use with Terraform and Ansible.
+This repository contains a Packer template for building a Windows Server 2022 VirtualBox image with minimal network configuration, designed for use with Terraform, Ansible, and exported as Vagrant Box.

+All credentials, firewall rules, and security relaxations in this template support disposable development and lab environments; review and harden them.

+> This repository is published for reference and learning purposes.

 ## Features